Ultimate Festival Packing Checklist

 2. Hygiene Essentials:

-• Toothbrush and Toothpaste: Keep your oral hygiene in check.
+• Toothbrush and Toothpaste: Keep your oral hygiene in order.

-• Wet Wipes/Hand Sanitizer: Essential for quick clean-ups.
+• Wet Wipes/Hand Sanitizer: For a quick clean-up, it’s a must.

-• Body Wash/Soap (travel-size): To keep you feeling fresh.
+• Body Wash/Soap: in travel-size to keep you fresh.

-• Personal Medications: In original packaging for easy identification.
+• Prescription Medication: In their original packages for easy identification.

 Camping Gear (if applicable)